mikesamuel/module-keys/README.md

 Returns - the result of calling `f()`.

+Each private key refers to its corresponding public key via its `publicKey` property, so to pass a key pair, it is sufficient to pass the private key.
+Public keys do not refer to private keys.

 **Warning**: Do not export your private keys as that may allow other code to impersonate you.
 If you need to provide your private key to a module you trust, put it in a box that is only openable by that